 Insurance is an essential financial product intended to protect people and their property against significant financial loss.
-It is often required to gain access to or buy important products and services such as health care, a car, a home, and credit.
-In addition, the complexity of insurance contracts and the need to ensure the solvency of companies to meet future obligations has traditionally justified a substantial role for government regulation of the insurance industry.
+Its purchase is often a prerequisite for access to or acquisition of important products and services such as health care, a car, a home, and credit.
+The complexity of insurance contracts, as well as the need to ensure the solvency of companies to meet future obligations, has traditionally justified a substantial role for government regulation of the insurance industry.

-Regulatory issues—many insurers are seeking parity with competing banks and securities firms to introduce new products into the marketplace and are pressing for more uniform standards and filing procedures to speed that process.
-Although a majority of states use some form of flexible or competitive rating system for property and casualty insurance, some industry groups and companies favor total rate deregulation.
-Further, various bills introduced in Congress have proposed establishing a dual regulatory and optional federal charter system for insurance.
+Many insurers are trying to introduce new products into the marketplace more easily.
+They are pressing state regulators to establish more uniform standards and filing procedures to speed that process.
+Some are pressing for full rate deregulation.
+They are also pressing Congress to weaken the ability of states to protect consumers.
+Specifically, Congress has proposed establishing a dual regulatory and optional federal charter system for insurance.
 Like the federal preemption of state banking regulation, these proposals could weaken consumer protection currently afforded under state law.

-Insurer solvency—maintaining insurer solvency is a key function of state insurance regulation.
-Some say it is the most important consumer protection, because a solvent insurer will be around to pay when policyholders make a claim.
+Maintaining insurer solvency is a key function of state insurance regulation.
+It is essential to ensuring that an insurance company remains in business to pay insurance claims.
 All states have guaranty funds that pay claims in the event of insurer insolvency.
 Insurance regulators go to great lengths to avoid or mitigate claims against state guaranty funds, including facilitating takeovers of financially troubled insurers.

 Each state has a separate guaranty fund for property and casualty insurers and for life and health insurers.
 The coverage amounts are set by state law.
 They vary by line of insurance and state.
 Coverage for annuities comes through the life and health guaranty funds.
 Generally, coverage for annuities has followed the account insurance limit of the Federal Deposit Insurance Corporation (FDIC).
 Although Congress increased the FDIC insurance coverage to $250,000, not all states have followed suit to increase their limits beyond $100,000.

-- establish a full-time, independent insurance consumer advocate office funded by a nominal charge per insurance policy;
+State regulators should create a regulatory structure to promote consumer protection.
+This includes establishing full-time, independent insurance consumer advocate offices.
+This should be funded by a nominal charge per insurance policy.

-- consider statutory changes that would bring reinsurers under the scope of state regulatory authority and require documentation of their financial status; and
+States should consider statutory changes that would bring reinsurers under the scope of state regulatory authority and require documentation of their financial status.

 Conflicts of interest